watto-engineer/dash/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/bytzd`
-Configuration file:  `/etc/bytzcore/bytz.conf`
+Configuration file:  `/etc/bytz/bytz.conf`
 Data directory:      `/var/lib/bytzd`
 PID file:            `/var/run/bytzd/bytzd.pid` (OpenRC and Upstart) or `/var/lib/bytzd/bytzd.pid` (systemd)
 Lock file:           `/var/lock/subsys/bytzd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bytzcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bytzcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the bytz user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the bytz user and group.
 Access to bytz-cli and other bytzd rpc clients can then be controlled by group membership.

 ### Mac OS X

 Binary:              `/usr/local/bin/bytzd`
-Configuration file:  `~/Library/Application Support/BytzCore/bytz.conf`
+Configuration file:  `~/Library/Application Support/Bytz/bytz.conf`
-Data directory:      `~/Library/Application Support/BytzCore`
+Data directory:      `~/Library/Application Support/Bytz`
-Lock file:           `~/Library/Application Support/BytzCore/.lock`
+Lock file:           `~/Library/Application Support/Bytz/.lock`

 Installing Service Configuration
 -----------------------------------